pmukhin/rust-companies/README.md

 #### Crypto
 * [Blockchain.com](https://www.blockchain.com/careers) is a major exchange known to use Rust in the OTC domain
-* [Cryptio](https://cryptio.co/careers#open-roles) enterprise-grade accounting, audit, loan management and token compliance
+* [Cryptio](https://cryptio.co/careers#open-roles) is an enterprise-grade accounting, audit, loan management and token compliance firm from the UK
 * [Kraken](https://www.kraken.com/careers) uses Rust in its most heavily loaded components such as matching engine

 #### Observability